 Hello colleagues.
-Welcome to the Early Career Framework programme.
+Welcome to Teach First’s Early Career Framework programme.
 We’re so glad you could join us.
 My name’s Reuben Moore.
-I’m the executive director of Program Development at Teach First.
+I’m the Executive Director of Programme Development at Teach First.
 I was also on the Department for Education Advisory Group that created this Early Career Framework in its original format.
 I just wanted to, first of all, thank you for joining us, but also outline why I think this is such an important development for you and for the sector.
 The first thing to say is, your development and the development of teacher knowledge and teacher expertise is the most impactful in-school determinant of a child’s success.
 We know that great teacher development really helps pupils progress in their knowledge and their skills and their capabilities.
 And we know this is especially true for children who are identified as disadvantaged for example.
 Teacher development is so important and teacher expertise is so vital to all of your children succeeding.
 And we know ultimately that being a teacher is about you seeing the development of those children and young people that you serve.

 So where did this programme come from?